open-telemetry/opentelemetry-specification/specification/overview.md

 - **EntryMetadata** contains properties associated with an **Entry**.
 For now only the property **EntryTTL** is defined.
 - **EntryTTL** is an integer that represents number of hops an entry can propagate.
-Anytime a sender serializes an entry, sends it over the wire and receiver deserializes the entry then the entry is considered to have travelled one hop.
+Anytime a sender serializes an entry, sends it over the wire and a receiver deserializes the entry then the entry is considered to have travelled one hop.

 ## Resources